Cicada: Life cycle

 In some species of cicadas, the males remain in one location and call to attract females.
 Sometimes, several males aggregate and call in chorus.
 In other species, the males move from place to place, usually with quieter calls, while searching for females.
 The Tettigarctidae differ from other cicadas in producing vibrations in the substrate rather than audible sounds.
 After mating, the female cuts slits into the bark of a twig where she deposits her eggs.
 Both male and female cicadas die within a few weeks after emerging from the soil.
 Although they have mouthparts and are able to consume some plant liquids for nutrition, the amount eaten is very small and the insects have a natural adult lifespan of less than two months.

 When the eggs hatch, the newly hatched nymphs drop to the ground and burrow.
-Cicadas live underground as nymphs for most of their lives at depths down to about 6 - 24 in.
-Nymphs have strong front legs for digging and excavating chambers in close proximity to roots, where they feed on xylem sap.
+Cicadas live underground as nymphs for most of their lives at depths of about 6 - 24 in.
+Nymphs have strong front legs for digging and excavating chambers near to roots, where they feed on xylem sap.
 In the process, their bodies and interior of the burrow become coated in anal fluids.
 In wet habitats, larger species construct mud towers above ground to aerate their burrows.
 In the final nymphal instar, they construct an exit tunnel to the surface and emerge.
-They then moult (shed their skins) on a nearby plant for the last time, and emerge as adults.
+They then molt (shed their skins) on a nearby plant for the last time, and emerge as adults.
 The exuviae or abandoned exoskeletons remain, still clinging to the bark of the tree.

 Most cicadas go through a life cycle that lasts 2–5 years.
-Some species have much longer life cycles, such as the North American genus, Magicicada, which has a number of distinct "broods" that go through either a 17-year, or in some parts of the region, a 13-year life cycle.
-The long life cycles may have developed as a response to predators, such as the cicada killer wasp and praying mantis.
-A specialist predator with a shorter life cycle of at least two years could not reliably prey upon the cicadas.
+Some species have much longer life cycles, such as the North American genus, Magicicada, which has a number of distinct "broods" that go through either a 17-year (Brood XIII), or in some parts of the region, a 13-year (Brood XIX) life cycle The long life cycles may have developed as a response to predators, such as the cicada killer wasp and praying mantis.
+A specialist predator with a shorter life cycle of at least two years could not reliably prey upon the cicadas; for example, a 17-year cicada with a predator with a five-year life cycle will only be threatened by a peak predator population every 85 (5 × 17) years, while a non-prime cycle such as 15 would be endangered at every year of emergence.
 An alternate hypothesis is that these long life cycles evolved during the ice ages so as to overcome cold spells, and that as species co-emerged and hybridized, they left distinct species that did not hybridize having periods matching prime numbers.
+The 13- and 17-year cicadas only emerge in the midwestern and eastern US in the same year every 221 years (13 × 17), with 2024 being the first such year since 1803.